 Derm DMs: Help!
 I Have Dry Skin on My Eyelids

-Dry skin can plague all different parts of the body, whether it be on your face, arms, neck or even more specifically, the eye area.
+Dry skin can plague all different parts of the body.
+Whether it be on your face, arms, neck, mouth or even more specifically, the eye area.
 When it comes to the latter, flaky skin can be especially annoying.
 We consulted with Director of Cosmetic and Clinical Research in Dermatology at Mount Sinai Hospital, Joshua Zeichner, M.D., about exactly how to address it.
 Here’s what you need to know.

 Why Do Eyelids Tend to Get Dry?